-Kennedy-Wilson Holdings Inc. (KW), a Beverly Hills, California-based real estate investor, agreed to buy 29 office and industrial buildings in the U.K. for about $100 million, according to a person with knowledge of the talks.
+Kennedy-Wilson Holdings Inc. (KW:US), a Beverly Hills, California-based real estate investor, agreed to buy 29 office and industrial buildings in the U.K. for about $100 million, according to a person with knowledge of the talks.

 The company, in partnership with a European investor, probably will complete the deal today, said the person, who asked not to be identified because the transaction is private.
 The buildings are in secondary cities, according to the person.

-Demand for properties in primary markets such as London has “created a highly competitive environment,” lowering yields and increasing investor interest for deals in less-costly cities, Jones Lang LaSalle Inc. (JLL) said this month.
+Demand for properties in primary markets such as London has “created a highly competitive environment,” lowering yields and increasing investor interest for deals in less-costly cities, Jones Lang LaSalle Inc. (JLL:US) said this month.

 “As the supply of prime assets reduces but competition remains strong, we expect that many domestic funds will start to consider alternative opportunities,” the brokerage said in a Jan.
 3 report.